 Single mothers often face some of the greatest challenges in raising their children. especially teenage mothers, especially when they dropped out of a high school.
 We support teen moms and help them get a high school equivalency diploma through online prep courses.

-We understand that going back to school and being teenage mom requires an incredible amount of physical, emotional, mental and spiritual energy and we dedicated to support single mom in their quest for education.
+We understand that going back to school and being teenage mom requires an incredible amount of physical, emotional, mental and spiritual energy and we dedicated to supporting single mom in their quest for education.
 The most important work you will ever do is that of raising a healthy and well child.
 More financial aid and education grants are available to women considered to be single mothers.

 Enable parents to be their child’s first effective teacher